Apple Cider Moscow Mule

 Make The Apple Pie Moscow Mule

-In a mule mug (or your favorite glassware of choice—we aren’t picky here!), measure the apple cider, ginger beer, vodka, lime juice and cinnamon simple syrup.
+Measure the apple cider, ginger beer, vodka, lime juice and cinnamon simple syrup directly over the ice.

 Stir with a spoon.

-Add ice, garnish with apple slices and enjoy.
-(You can also garnish with lime wedges!)
+Garnish with apple slices and enjoy.
+(You can also garnish with lime wedges or a lime wheel!)

 Erin’s Easy Entertaining Tips